HoangNguyen0712/RCWall/README.md

 # Software introduction

-This code package is develeloped for predicting the seismic response of reinforced concrete wall structures using deep neural networks.
+This code package is develeloped the graphical user interface (GUI) for predicting the seismic response of reinforced concrete wall structures using deep neural networks.

 # Developers